History of the Museum

 During his professional career, Auguste Escoffier trained more than 2000 chefs, including the patron of our Foundation, Joseph Donon.

 Already famous and busy at the Carlton in London, Escoffier noticed him during a visit to the town of his birth, when Donon was working as a commis chef at the Villeneuve-Loubet chateau.
 When he left for England a few days later, he took the young man with him.
 Escoffier promised to teach him all the tricks of the chef’s trade.
 Once trained, our patron crossed the Atlantic and enjoyed a meteoric career in the United States, where he served the prestigious Frick and Vanderbilt families.

 After Escoffier’s death, two of his close collaborators, Paul Thalamas and Eugène Herbodeau, suggested to Joseph Donon that a museum be created in the master’s memory, in the house where he was born in Villeneuve-Loubet.
 Appreciative, and wishing to pay homage to his master and to extend his ethics and work, the latter agreed to finance it.

 The museum opened its doors on 2 May 1966, sixty years after master and disciple met.

-Its ten rooms form the backdrop to the master’s memories, and also to items and utensils of the time, a wealth of documents on the culinary art, dressed tables, a Provencal kitchen garden, a collection of over 3000 menus, both ancient and modern, items made of sugar, sweets and chocolate, as well as a large library and a research centre on gastronomy.
+Its ten rooms form the backdrop to the master’s memories, and also to items and utensils of the time, a wealth of documents on the culinary art, dressed tables, a Provencal kitchen, a collection of over 3000 menus, both ancient and modern, items made of sugar and chocolate, as well as a large library and a research centre on gastronomy.